 see a class in a way no teacher can: as a new learner.
 With

 the class using the skills and experience they learned in the class

 itself.
-It's the opportunity for a student
+It's the opportunity for a student to demonstrate how

-decide what needs to be changed about that activity.
+what needs to be changed about that activity.
 The student

-may choose to offer a totally new or different activity
+may choose to offer a totally new or different activity (for that

-the improvements that are to be made and the materials (parts
+that are to be made and the materials (parts list / schematics)

 sole opinion, at least an hour and a half will be required